jts272/pp1-happy-bees-cafe/README.md

 - All styling controlled by a separate stylesheet, linked in each page's head element
 - Semantic markup used in an ordered and consistent manner across pages

 In keeping to these practices, my aim is to make any future updates as smooth as possible.
-Whether by myself or by collaboration, my code should be quickly understandable to make updates as smooth as possible.
+Whether by myself or by collaboration, my code should be quickly understandable to make updates as frictionless as possible.

 ## Deployment Strategy